Marco-Luc/marco-luciano-capstone/README.md

 #### Setting up the backend

-1. Clone or download the backend server from this repo: [NBA - My Starting Five Backend Server](https://github.com/Marco-Luc/nba-my-starting-five-backend)
+1. Clone or download the backend server from this repo: [nba-my-starting-five-backend](https://github.com/Marco-Luc/nba-my-starting-five-backend)

 2. Run `npm install` from inside the backend server directory.